ricorx7/tensorflow_object_detection/README.md

 #Automated Process

 This will take the video given, read it into the Tensorflow Object Detection API.
-It will then create a new video with the objects detected.
+It will then create a new video with the objects detected. s
 You can choose other models to make it find more objects or run faster.

+Make sure there is no .DS_Store or other non-image file in the video output (--output) folder.

 ```bash
 cp main_single_pass.py models/research/object_detection